xlaurahu/CorrDiffSCIL/README.md

-### Bonus .zshrc shortcuts
-Mac users can download the .zshrc shortcut from `MacOSshorcut.sh`

 >[!NOTE]
->The new corrdiff version 1.1.0 is out on 1/20/2026, however, special access is required.
+>The new corrdiff version 1.1.0 is out on 1/20/2026, this version requires AI Enterprise subscription.